SeanCoaker/EspeciallyAutomated/README.md

 - **"File is empty."**
     Please ensure that the log file you are trying to view the charts of is not empty.
 - **"RESULT parameter should appear last on Line n."**
     This error is displayed when the last parameter of line n is not ’RESULT’ in the log file.
 Fix this issue by either deleting line n or by setting the last parameter to be ’RESULT’ and its corresponding value.
 - **"Number of parameters in Line n does not match Line 1."**
     This error can be solved by ensuring that the number of parameters in line n matches the number of parameters contained in line 1 of the log file.
 - **"A parameter in Line n does not match the parameters in Line 1."**
     Displayed when a parameter in line n does not match the parameter at the same index in line 1, this error can be solved by ensuring that all parameters in line n match all parameters in line 1.
 - **"Value of a parameter in Line n is not a float."**
-    This error can be solved by ensuring that all values associated with all parame- ters within the selected log file are in numerical form.
+    This error can be solved by ensuring that all values associated with all parameters within the selected log file are in numerical form.

 ## Bibliography